Meet the People Behind FuelEd

 Brittany L. Gibson joins FuelEd as the Houston City Lead.
 She holds a Master’s degree in Education Leadership and Policy Studies from the University of Washington as well as a dual Bachelor’s degree in Psychology and Sociology with a focus on Child Development and Education from the University of Texas in Austin.
 Before coming to FuelEd, Brittany worked in the non-profit and public sectors as an educator, undergraduate adviser, community organizer, and policy analyst.
 As a Teach for America corps member, she taught first and third grade in Denver Public Schools, connecting with parents, colleagues, and members of the community to improve the lives of students, as well as researching and designing a school culture and behavior plan.
 In Seattle, Brittany worked in higher education as a mentor and instructor to undergraduate students in developmental psychology and education.
 She spent the last three years working in education policy and advocacy, empowering parents and teachers to make changes to local and statewide policies, specifically in teacher preparation, charter schools, and early childhood education.
 She is excited about the opportunity to improve student outcomes by investing in educators and ensuring that all children have the supportive, caring, and validating teachers they need to thrive.

 FuelEd’s research-based curriculum combines developmental psychology, counseling psychology, and social neuroscience to develop teachers’ and administrators’ abilities to leverage relationships to drive learning.
 FuelEd’s program utilizes Instructional Workshops, supplemented by Small Groups and One-on-One sessions, delivered over the course of a semester or year.
 All three components are designed to promote learning and growth through relationships.
-Our program team of facilitators, clinical supervisors, and therapist interns ensure that as FuelEd teaches the importance of relationships, we provide participants with the experience of being in relationships that are constructed to promote social and emotional development.
+Our program team of trainers, clinical supervisors, and counselors ensure that as FuelEd teaches the importance of relationships, we provide participants with the experience of being in relationships that are constructed to promote social and emotional development.